hclbaur/sda-core/README.md

 ## What is SDA

-SDA is a way of representing Structured DAta in a fashion that pleases both humans and machines.
+SDA (Simple DAta) is a way of representing structured data in a fashion that pleases both humans and machines.
 Unlike XML, it is *just* a data format, and much less powerful.
 On the other hand, it is faster to process, simpler to learn, and easier on the eye.
 It's more like JSON, but with fewer punctuation and weakly typed.

 For example:

 	addressbook {
 		contact {